Bank Statement Loans: Who They Are For, How They Work, and When to Use Them

 Not offered by every lender

-Keep in mind that some self-employed people can qualify for a traditional loan.
+Keep in mind that self-employed people may qualify for traditional home loans, including conventional and FHA mortgages.
 Most lenders verify income by looking at the average of the last two years of your tax returns.
 So if you’ve been self-employed for a significant amount of time (at least two years) and your income has remained steady or grown during that time, you may still be a candidate for a conventional mortgage.

 A larger down payment and good credit can also help your chances of getting a mortgage as a self-employed person, as can having a co-borrower with a high credit score.
 These factors may also qualify you for a lower interest rate.